Hypohidrotic ectodermal dysplasia

 We have identified the following information that we hope you find helpful.
 If you still have questions, please contact us.

 Questions on this page

-Clinical testing is available for detection of disease causing mutations in the EDA and EDAR genes.
-Clinical testing of the EDARADD gene is not currently available.
+Clinical testing is available for detection of disease causing mutations in the EDA, EDAR, and EDARADD genes.
 We recommend that you speak with a health care provider or a genetics professional to learn more about your testing options.